brotkrueml/typo3-form-rate-limit/Documentation/Installation/Index.rst

 and the recent stable version will be installed.

-In legacy installations, you can also install the extension from the `TYPO3 Extension Repository (TER)`_.
+In classic mode, you can also install the extension from the `TYPO3 Extension Repository (TER)`_.

 Then continue with the :ref:`configuration <configuration>`.